scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 SCION uses the following attributes of the Extended Key Usage extension, as defined in Section 4.2.1.12 of {{RFC5280}}:

-- `id-kp-serverAuth`: If set, the public key can be used for SCION control plane server authentication.
+- `id-kp-serverAuth`: If set, the public key can be used for SCION Control Plane server authentication.
-- `id-kp-clientAuth`: If set, the public key can be used for SCION control plane client authentication.
+- `id-kp-clientAuth`: If set, the public key can be used for SCION Control Plane client authentication.
 - `id-kp-timeStamping`: If set, the public key can be used for the verification of timestamps.

 Additionally, the Extended Key Usage extension sequence MAY include the SCION-specific attributes `id-kp-root`, `id-kp-regular`, and `id-kp-sensitive`.
 These attributes are used in the TRC setup, to distinguish root certificates, regular voting certificates, and sensitive voting certificates from each other.
 For more information, see [](#cert).

-The specifications of the `extKeyUsage` extension differ per SCION control plane PKI certificate type.
+The specifications of the `extKeyUsage` extension differ per SCION Control Plane PKI certificate type.
 The next table provides an overview of the specifications per certificate type.

 | Certificate Type               | Root                   | CA           	                | AS                    | Voting (regular and sensitive)    |
 | ------------------------------ | ---------------------- | ----------------------------- | --------------------- | --------------------------------- |